vsdip/avsdpll_1v8_sky130_ss/README.md

 ![](/images/w3_3.png)

 ### Future Work
 The main broblem remaining is to fix the frequency of the VCO.
-This is causing the PLL to mibehave.
+This is causing the error in the PLL.

 ### Aknowledgement
 This PLL IP was taken from Lakshmi S 's github page:  https://github.com/lakshmi-sathi/avsdpll_1v8